verypossible/case-studies/rails_v._phoenix_chat/phoenix_chat/README.md

 export default socket
 ```

-And thats it!
-Prett slick.
+And that's it!
+Pretty slick.